Menopause, incl. hormone replacement therapy (HRT)

 • Non-hormonal medications for specific symptoms

-• Nutritional advice to support bone, heart, and brain health
+• Nutritional advice for bone, heart and brain health

-Non-hormonal medications can be effective for managing other symptoms such as hot flushes and mood swings.
+Non-hormonal medications can be effective for managing other symptoms like hot flushes and mood swings.

-A holistic approach ensures that every aspect of your wellbeing is addressed, and treatments are administered at the lowest dose necessary for effectiveness.
+A holistic approach means every aspect of your wellbeing is addressed and treatments are administered at the lowest dose necessary for effectiveness.

 Why Choose Happiher for Menopause Care?

-If you’re seeking a private menopause specialist in London, Happiher offers:
+If you’re looking for a private menopause specialist in London, Happiher offers:

 • Compassionate, thorough consultations

-• Tailored advice on HRT and non-hormonal options
+• Personalised advice on HRT and non-hormonal options

 • Expertise in managing complex or early menopause cases

-Menopause is a natural part of life — but you deserve to feel strong, supported, and vibrant during this time of change.
+Menopause is a natural part of life — but you should feel strong, supported and vibrant during this time of change.

-At Happiher, we’re here to guide you with personalised advice, the latest treatments, and genuine care for your long-term health and happiness.
+Happiher here to help you with personalised advice, latest treatments and genuine care for your long term health and happiness.

 Menopause and Hormone Replacement Therapy (HRT): Navigating the Change with Confidence

-Menopause marks a natural transition in a woman’s life — but that doesn’t mean it’s always an easy one.
-For many women, the physical and emotional changes that come with fluctuating hormones can feel overwhelming, isolating, and sometimes, invisible to others.
+Menopause is a natural part of a woman’s life — but that doesn’t mean it’s always easy.
+For many women, the physical and emotional changes that come with fluctuating hormones can feel overwhelming, isolating and sometimes invisible to others.

-At Happiher, we believe menopause care should be supportive, personalised, and empowering.
-As a private gynaecologist in London, I help women navigate the menopause journey — whether they’re exploring lifestyle changes, symptom relief, or hormone replacement therapy (HRT) — with clarity and compassion.
+At Happiher, we believe menopause care should be supportive, personal and empowering.
+As a private gynaecologist in London, I help women navigate the menopause journey — whether they’re looking at lifestyle changes, symptom relief or hormone replacement therapy (HRT) — with clarity and compassion.

-Menopause is officially diagnosed in menopausal women when they have gone 12 consecutive months without a period, typically occurring between the ages of 45 and 55.
-However, the journey to menopause — called perimenopause — can begin years earlier, with hormonal shifts starting as early as your late 30s or early 40s.
+Menopause is officially diagnosed in menopausal women when they have gone 12 months without a period, usually between the ages of 45 and 55.
+However, the journey to menopause — called perimenopause — can start years earlier, with hormonal changes starting as early as your late 30s or early 40s.

 Common Symptoms of Menopause